 I spent hours and hours in our yard or roaming the neighborhood.

-stray cats, bunnies critters…but catching lizards was my forte’.
+I loved catching bugs and stray cats, bunnies critters, but catching lizards, well catching lizards was my jam.

-I had visions of our life together…playing all the time, traveling the world.
+I had visions of our life together: playing all the time, reading books, traveling the world.

 Being the girly tomboy that I was, I put him in my purse and headed for school.

-I only shared my new lizard with a few friends that day…I did not want to risk getting into trouble.
-(I think I had hit my quota for classroom spankings already!)
+I only shared my new lizard with a few friends that day as I did not want to risk getting into trouble.
+I had already hit my quota for classroom spankings.

 It was a miracle of epic proportions!
 He lives!
 He lives!
 He lives!

 In hindsight, maybe he was not so much ‘Jesus like’ as much as my cats were excellent excavators.

-I was a mini hawt mess.
+I was a critter hoarding hawt mess in the making.